The secret history of why soda companies switched from sugar to high-fructose corn syrup

 The company was led by an industry titan named Dwayne Andreas (vintage 1995 Mother Jones profile of him here).
 Hailed by PBS’s Frontline as “perhaps America’s champion all-time campaign contributor,” Andreas gained legendary status as a political double-dealer during the Watergate investigations, when congressional hearings revealed that he was the source of the $25,000 used by Richard Nixon’s “plumbers” to finance the 1972 famous hotel break-in.
 From the same investigation, it emerged that in 1968, Andreas had illegally donated $100,000 to Minnesota Sen. Hubert Humphrey—Nixon’s Democratic opponent in that year’s election, and a longtime Andreas favorite.

 Despite political machinations that led to large production subsidies, the ethanol boom Andreas hoped for didn’t materialize until the mid-aughts, mainly because gasoline prices plunged after reaching dizzying heights in the mid-’70s.
 High-fructose corn syrup got off to a rough start, too.
-In a seminal 1995 paper on ADM’s vaunted ability to get what it need from Andreas’ friends in government, James Bovard of the libertarian Cato Institute reports:
+In a seminal 1995 paper on ADM’s vaunted ability to get what it needed from Andreas’ friends in government, James Bovard of the libertarian Cato Institute reports:

 ADM got into corn fructose production very heavily around 1974, just as sugar prices peaked on world markets.
 After ADM invested heavily to increase its capacity to produce high-fructose corn syrup ninefold, sugar prices plummeted from 65 cents to 8 cents per pound.